 6) ITIL Service level management: Underpinning contract

 An underpinning contract is a contract between an IT Service Provider and a Third Party.
 Actually, an underpinning contract is a special subset of a contract if it is signed off between an IT Service Provide and a supplier or partner.
 The third-party provides goods or services that support delivery of an IT Service to a customer.
 For instance, let’s consider that you signed off a contract and became the customer of the bank.
 After the approval of your bank account, you will receive debit cards and credit cards.
 Banks are getting these debit cards and credit cards from card manufacturers.
 And in this case, the bank must have signed an underpinning contract in order to create and deliver debit and credit cards for the bank customers.
-This is part of ITIL service level management.

 The underpinning contract defines targets and responsibilities that are required to meet agreed Service Level Targets in an SLA.
 Let’s imagine that a bank promises to deliver a debit card in 3 days.
 In order to achieve this target, if the card manufacturer has to produce the card in one day, these terms, conditions, and targets must be written down officially in the underpinning contract.

-We have reviewed 6 most important concepts of ITIL Service Level Management, if you want to get more knowledge about these terms, don’t wait to enroll in an online free ITIL course.
+If you want to get more knowledge about these terms, don’t wait to enroll in an online free ITIL course.

 Review by: Lynn Carroll